 If you’re wondering about our Haiti project, well, that all started because friends of ours — Bayo Joachim and Mike Bellamy — run a school/orphanage in Haiti.
 We knew that these girls needed period supplies, too, so we did a little research and quickly learned that reusable cotton pads are the best menstrual management solution.
 We purchased dozens of pads and liners, and then we gathered a group of people in the community who sew, and now we make hundreds of reusable pads from donated sheets and bed liners.

 So, if you’re still reading this, you must be interested!
 Want to join us?
 Please send us a message and tell us how you’d like to help.
 We can always use more helping hands — male, female, or other!

-Thanks to the kind support of Maryville’s Hy-Vee, we host a “That Time of the Month” dinner the third Wednesday of each month, 5-8 p.m.
+Thanks to the kind support of Maryville’s Hy-Vee, we host a “That Time of the Month” on occassional Wednesdays, 5-8 p.m.
 Hy-Vee gives us a percentage of grill area proceeds during that time.

 Proceeds from products in our shop go toward supplying feminine products in our area.
 We earn royalties and/or commission from Zazzle products and as an Amazon Associate we earn from qualifying purchases.